mobilpay/composer/README.md

         }
     </code>

-    and then run the following command in your SSH Terminal
+    and then run the following command from your Terminal

     <code>composer install</code>